MidMichOnline/TSB-10022016/drunkdriver.md

-# Shepherd Police Intercepted Drunk driver
+# Shepherd Police Intercepted Drunk driver driving the wrong way on US-127

 WNEM5 reports that Shepherd Police caught a drunk driver driving the wrong way on US-127 on Sunday.